 They aren't as good as smartphones.

 BMW is one of many automakers currently asking the question - how do we sell more electric cars?
-The brand's first EV, the i3, is set to be phased out with a slew of new i-branded models set to take its place.
+The first BMW electric car, the i3, is set to be phased out with a slew of new i-branded models set to take its place.
 The first will be an all-electric version of the compact X3 crossover called the iX3 likely followed by electric versions of the 5 Series sedan, X1 crossover, and even the flagship 7 Series.

 Having enough product variety to suit buyers' demands won't be an issue for BMW moving forward but Stephan Neugebauer, the company's Director of Global Research Cooperation, sees another potential speed bump on the road to stronger EV sales.
 Speaking with Innovation Origins, Neugebauer outlined what he believes to be the most significant barrier to EV ownership.